playcanvas/playcanvas-jsdoc-template/README.md

     ./engine/docs/

-And can be served by web server of your choice or viewed directly by openning `./engine/docs/index.html` in browser.
+These can be served by the web server of your choice or viewed directly by opening `./engine/docs/index.html` in a web browser.